What is Consulting?

 A good Rule of Thumb is that a “full time, well-marketed” independent consultant charges 2 to 3 times as much as their salaried counterparts.
 However, that rate includes the consultant’s time with admin, overhead, and marketing.

-Independent consultants with good business and marketing systems
+Independent consultants with good business

 earn 2 to 3 times the revenue of their corporate counterparts.